M6LI/m6li.github.io/_posts/2025-12-31-bv-tradeoff.md

 In this post, I discuss one of the most fundamental concepts in supervised machine learning and its limitations.

 The bias–variance trade-off is a fundamental concept popularised in the late $1900s$ that is used to describe how the complexity of a model affects the prediction error.
 It is taught in most foundational machine learning classes.
-Let's take a look at what it means, why it is significant, and—most intriguingly—why it isn't always true.
+Let's take a look at what it means, why it is significant, and most intriguingly, why it isn't always true.

 ### The mean-square error decomposition

 Let's suppose we have an input $x \in \mathbb{R}$, and that the true data-generating process is given by
-\[
+$
 Y = f(x) + \epsilon, \qquad \mathbb{E}(\epsilon) = 0, \quad \mathbb{E}(\epsilon^2) = \sigma^2,
-\]
+$
 where $\epsilon$ represents noise.
 Suppose we also have a predictive model $\widehat{Y} = \widehat{f}(x)$.

 Before we begin any computation, let's clarify what is random and what is deterministic.
 The deterministic quantities are: